gnarmis/repomap/README.md

-# Repo Man
+# RepoMap

 Keep track of your git repos.

 Want all git repos in some directory to be listed in one place?

-`repo add -r [directory holding repositories]`
+- `repo add -r [directory holding repositories]`
+- `repo ls`

-Add and remove any git repository to RepoMan, and it will keep track of them in a simple YAML file.
+Add and remove any git repository to RepoMap, and it will keep track of them in a simple YAML file.
 You can also pretty print your git repositories.